thryce86/201/Talk_02or03.md

 ![image](https://user-images.githubusercontent.com/100101108/160187411-ba530b17-b224-4324-a550-7c0e8805ed4c.png)
 ![image](https://user-images.githubusercontent.com/100101108/160187538-dc810df0-b411-4f06-bc97-791ea5043607.png)
 ![image](https://user-images.githubusercontent.com/100101108/160187792-03fc0703-1647-4015-afb2-11e94586b50a.png)
-make sure that everything is on your profile try to put things in your work experience
+make sure that everything is on your profile  keywords only come from here try to put things in your work experience
-Conversion rate is 80k a year starting -> more
+Conversion rate is 80k a year starting -> more more you connect with higher you go in the list because its only 1-3 connections so people cant see past that add companies you are interested in

+decline or accept if you decline then you should explain .
+If you ignore you would not be contacted again

 ![image](https://user-images.githubusercontent.com/100101108/160188498-1143c3ba-6c7e-40cf-8d77-ade6afe7078c.png)
 ![image](https://user-images.githubusercontent.com/100101108/160188747-64088dae-e81e-4e8f-8780-fec134667520.png)